|

 The

-start points to this excursion are Puerto Montt and Puerto
+starting points to this excursion are Puerto Montt and Puerto

-Chacabuco is 800 kilometres to the south.
-To get there you
+The small Puerto Chacabuco is 800 kilometres to the south.

-must take a ferry, travel by land through Argentina or take
+To get there you must take a ferry, travel by land through

-two hours away by bus.
+which is two hours away by bus.

-If you are on a tight schedule, taking a flight from Santiago
+you are on a tight schedule, taking a flight from Santiago

 or Puerto Montt to Balmaceda and then make the day trip with